linux-system-roles/cockpit/README.md

     - linux-system-roles.cockpit
 ```

 Another example, including the role as a task to control when the action is performed.
-It is also recommended to configure the firewall using the linux-system-roles.firewall role to make the service accessible.
+It is also recommended to configure the firewall using the fedora.linux_system_roles.firewall role to make the service accessible.

 ```yaml
 ---